Easter Island Wooden Sculpture

 Easter Island Paddle Rapa

-An Easter Island Paddle Rapa is not just a paddle but abstract representations of the Human form.
-It is for this reason that an Easter Island paddle is extremely collectible Polynesian Art form.
+An Easter Island Paddle Rapa is not just a paddle but an abstract representation of the Human form.
+It is for this reason that an Easter Island paddle is an extremely collectable Polynesian Art form.
 It is by far the most expensive paddle in oceanic art.

 One of the blades is in the form of a very abstract human head.
 The head only has eyebrows, long narrow nose, and earlobes with earplugs indicated in relief carving.
 The narrow central handle represents an elongated neck.
 The other blade with an abdomen terminating in a penis with well-formed glans.
 There is no indication whatsoever of either arms or legs.